Standard Bank named in Gold Mafia

 The Gold Mafias also disclosed in the Episode 1 of the investigation that they also operate in Malawi through different shell companies.

-Simon Rudland has business connections in Malawi via Nyasa Manufacturing Company (NMC).
+Simon Rudland has business connections in Malawi via Nyasa Manufacturing Company (NMC) which is owned Konrad Buckle who is said to be a white South African business person.
 Nyasa Manufacturing is the mogul’s official distributor of his Rudland & George RG cigarette brand.

 Rudland has also sponsorship stakes in FCB Nyasa Big Bullets, a subsidiary of Nyasa Manufacturing Company.